w3c/secure-payment-confirmation/scope.md

 This use cases is like the previous authentication use cases (same merchant or different merchant) but removes the user presence check.
 Because doing so removes a security feature, we suggest native browser UX as a way to help ensure that the user has not been tricked into agreeing to less friction.

 * Alice is prompted to enroll her authenticator during a transaction on a merchant site.
-* In browser-native UX, Alice selects the "express checkout" option for this merchant.
+* Through a browser-native UX, Alice selects the "express checkout" option for this merchant.
 The browser does not share this user preference with any party.
-* During a future checkout on the same merchant site, the user clicks the "Buy" button.
+* During a future checkout on the same merchant site, the Alice clicks the "Buy" button.
 * The merchant communicates a preference for express checkout for this transaction.
 The Payment Service Provider conveys this preference to the Relying Party when seeking SPC Payment Identifiers.
 * The Relying Party makes a decision whether to accept express checkout authentication for this transaction and communicates that along with any SPC Payment Identifiers. ***Note*** The SPC Payment Identifiers might themselves be the mechanism for communicating the preference for express checkout authentication.
 * The Payment Service Provider triggers SPC with this information.
+* Having confirmed the user's preference for express checkout on this merchant, the browser does not require a user presence check.
 * The browser prompts the user confirm the payment details (e.g., by clicking the "Verify" button).
-* Having confirmed the user's preference for express checkout on this merchant, the browser does not require a user presence check.
-The authenticator is used to sign the payment details, with additional information that the confirmation did not include a user presence check.
+* The authenticator is used to sign the payment details, with additional information that the confirmation did not include a user presence check.

 Notes: